Transport in Madeira: Water transport

-The Port of Funchal was the only major port in Madeira until 2007 when it became fully dedicated to passenger transport – cruise ships and ferries – and other tourist-related boats and yachts.
+The Port of Funchal was the only major port in Madeira until 2007, when it became fully dedicated to passenger transport – cruise ships and ferries – and other tourist-related boats and yachts.
 In that year all remaining fishing activity and cargo trade was moved to the newly developed port of Caniçal, 12 mi to the east.

-A ferry service between Funchal and Portimão, on the mainland, provided by Naviera Armas sailed weekly from 2008, but was discontinued in 2013 due to a dispute over harbour fees.
-In the summer of 2018 it was re-instated, but as a seasonal service from July to September, being operated by Grupo Sousa using Naviera Armas's ship called Volcán de Tijarafe, that provided the crossing prior to the 2013 discontinuation, with a maximum speed of 23 kn the crossing takes around 24 hours.
+A ferry service between Funchal and Portimão, on the mainland, provided by Naviera Armas, sailed weekly from 2008, but was discontinued in 2013, due to a dispute over harbour fees.
+In summer 2018 it was reinstated, but as a seasonal service from July to September.
+It was operated by Grupo Sousa using Naviera Armas's ship Volcán de Tijarafe, which had provided the crossing prior to the 2013 discontinuation, with a maximum speed of 23 kn.
+The crossing takes around 24 hours.

 A ferry called Lobo Marinho runs in two hours between Funchal and Porto Santo Island.

-Funchal is frequently used as a stop-over by transatlantic ships, en route from Europe to the Caribbean, as it is the northernmost Atlantic island that lies in the path of the Westerlies.
+Funchal is frequently used as a stop-over by transatlantic ships, en route from Europe to the Caribbean, as it is the northernmost Atlantic island that lies in the path of the westerlies.